-Purdue University Northwest – Calumet’s entire CIVS (Center for Innovation through Visualization and Simulation) team of faculty, staff, administrators and students where named co-recipient of the 2012-13 Chanute Prize for Team Innovation, presented annually by Ivy Tech Community College Northwest and The Society of Innovators.
+Purdue University Northwest’s entire CIVS team of faculty, staff, administrators, and students were named co-recipients of the 2012-13 Chanute Prize for Team Innovation, presented annually by Ivy Tech Community College and The Society of Innovators of Northwest Indiana.

 The Chanute Prize recognizes team dynamics, process, culture and benefits of innovation; the innovation itself; and the “Wow” factor.

 “Innovation is the catalyst of economic development,” Chancellor Keon said.
 “This award is greatly appreciated and marks the continuation of a great future for Purdue Northwest as a source for new business enterprise.”

 Managing Director of The Society of Innovators John Davies applauded CIVS’ selection, “because it has been, and is, and will continue to help innovative and entrepreneurial enterprises across Northwest Indiana re-imagine their possibilities through visualization and simulation technologies.
 This is an amazing tool that few of us could have imagined only a few short years ago.”

-CIVS has Contributed to $30+ Million in Savings
+CIVS Has Contributed to: $40+ Million in Savings to Industry …

-CIVS integrates such cutting edge technologies as simulation, visualization and 3-D virtual reality to create virtual worlds for solving challenging, real world problems, promoting economic development, improving productivity and energy usage, and limiting environmental impacts for industrial partners.
+CIVS integrates such cutting-edge technologies as simulation, visualization and 3D virtual reality to create virtual worlds for solving challenging, real-world problems, promoting economic development, improving productivity and energy usage, and helping industrial partners achieve environmental improvements.

 Since 2009, CIVS has helped industry save more than $40 million in production and efficiency costs, while providing valuable experiential learning opportunities for students.